eschulte/goa/README.md

 The following steps perform the optimizations of the PARSEC benchmark applications for reduced energy consumption.

+1. Check out the `main-experiment` tag of this repository and checkout commit `8193d14f` of the software-evolution repository.
+Then re-build the executables with `make clean && make`.

-1. First run the `self-test` script to ensure that the benchmark applications are available and can be successfully built and evaluated.
+2. Run the `self-test` script to ensure that the benchmark applications are available and can be successfully built and evaluated.
 After some minutes (should be less than an hour, much less if much PARSEC has already been built) you should see a table